gvwilson/thirdbit/fiction/iffy/index.md

 Aunt Naggie had explained after one of Uncle Jack's misadventures.
 "Sometimes tryin' is the only kind of winnin' you can hope for."

-"*Mon ami!
-Mon ami!*"
-She jumped and squawked as French Henry clattered around the corner, its dented optics swinging from side to side.
+She jumped and squawked as a raccoon poked its head up out of a drain near her feet.
-The fixit bot skittered to a halt a few meters away.
-"*Ça va bien!*" it announced proudly.
-"*Ça va tres bien!*"
+The tech under its fur sparkled briefly as it gabbled at Wales.

 "What's it sayin'?"
 Iffy whispered loudly, unconsciously backing up a step.
-Halley tolerated a handful of free bots for the jobs they could do, but there were too many stories of machines driven mad by malware left over from the war for anyone to ever be truly comfortable around something as big as French Henry.
+Halley tolerated a handful of accelerated animals for the jobs they could do, but there were too many stories of them being driven mad by malware left over from the war for anyone to ever be truly comfortable around them.

 Wales didn't seem bothered in the least.
-"*Merci beaucoup, mon vieux.*"
+"Thank you, my friend."
 He pulled something that looked like a little gray waffle out of his pocket.
-"*Ici.
-C'est à vous.*"

-A hatch on the fixit bot's front panel popped open.
+"Here.
+This is for you."

-A slender manipulator as long as Iffy's arm unfolded to pluck the object from in Wales' hand.
+The raccoon stood on its back feet and plucked the object from Wales' hand.
 It was a heat exchanger,
 Iffy realized,
 a tiny sibling of one that Mister Mishra had repaired for her the last time the *Guinevere* was in dock.

 A blueprint materialized in her head.
-The heat exchanger belonged *there* in the housing around the fixit bot's quantum core.
+The heat exchanger belonged in the housing around a quantum relay of the kind creatures like the raccoon would use to communicate with each other.
-Except it hadn't actually been designed to do maintenance.
-It was an infiltrator designed to worm its way through sewers and outflow pipes.
+With that came the realization that the creatures were infiltrators designed to worm their way through pipes and narrow spaces without being detected.
-Half its parts had been replaced by mis-matched odds and ends taken from other bots or hacked together out of scrap metal when the tech to make the real thing had been lost, but its original design was still there beneath the patchwork.
+The tech in the raccoon's back was made of scraps recycled many times over, but the original design was still there beneath the patchwork.

 Her vision disappeared
-as French Henry's slender manipulator folded back into its housing.
-"*Merci beaucoup,*" it said,
-rocking back and forth in what might have been the mechanical equivalent of a dog wagging its tail before rolling away toward the docks.
+as the raccoon tucked the heat exchanger into a pouch strapped to its belly.
+It gabbled again before disappearing back into the drain.

 "What was *that* all about?"
-Iffy demanded
+Iffy demanded.
-as the pair of raccoons she had seen earlier scampered after it.

 Wales shrugged.
-"Just a hard-to-find part to help an old friend," he said, sounding fond and sad at the same time as the bot and its furry entourage disappeared around the corner.
+"Just a hard-to-find part to help an old friend," he said, sounding fond and sad at the same time.
 "Come on—we should get going."

 "Uh huh,"
 Iffy said without moving.
-"Must be pretty affin' special for it to take a chance on bein' scrapped for scarin' people like it did back there."
+"Must be pretty affin' special for it to take a chance on bein' scrapped for blowin' stuff up like that."

 When Wales didn't answer she prodded the case next to her with her boot again.
-"So was that you?
+"That *was* you, wasn't it?
 The 'splosion back there?"

 Wales blinked.
 "Why on earth would you think that was me?"